PaulKinlan/paul.kinlan.me/source/_posts/2014-12-08-what-news-readers-want.markdown

 Why is this a suprise?

-Performance is a given (I know it was at the bottom of my priority list).
+Performance is a given.
 My suprise was that if you make it fast and make the content available in the morning you would make 90% of users happy.

 If you look at the what the Chrome team and standards bodies are building - the Push API in particular - having a News Web experience integrate the API will only increment the user satisfaction a small amount.